dperez42/ft_Inception_Of_Things/p1/README.md

 TIPS:
 - disable firewalls in VM.
-- You can sync folder with  the host to share information like node-token.
+- You can sync folder with  the host to share information like p.e. node-token.

 ## USE: